 - The person responsible for cleaning ideally should be the person dealing with the unwell child and should continue to wear their PPE.
 This should then be disposed of according to current government guidelines.

-- In the event of a staff member developing suspected coronavirus symptoms whilst working at Holiday Academy, they should return home immediately, have a pcr test and isolate at home in line with the NHS guidance.
-They should follow current test and trace advice for themselves and their household.
+- In the event of a staff member developing suspected coronavirus symptoms whilst working at Holiday Academy, they should return home immediately and isolate at home in line with the NHS guidance.

 Monitoring of this policy